hrcorval/behavex/docs/README.md

   * Specifies the number of parallel Behave processes
 * **parallel-scheme** (--parallel-scheme)
   * Performs the parallel test execution by [scenario|feature]

+You can take a look at the provided examples (above in this documentation) to see how to use these arguments.

 ## Parallel test executions
 The implementation for running tests in parallel is based on concurrent executions of Behave instances in multiple processes.